uberfastman/fantasy-football-metrics-weekly-report/README.md

 * **ESPN**

+*Platforms in development:*

+* ***CBS***

+* ***MyFantasyLeague***

 <a name="example-report"></a>
 #### Example Report
-***You can see an example of what a report looks like [here](https://github.com/uberfastman/fantasy-football-metrics-weekly-report/blob/develop/resources/files/EXAMPLE-report.pdf)!***
+***You can see an example of what a report looks like [here](resources/files/EXAMPLE-report.pdf)!***

 ---

 <a name="dependencies"></a>
 ### Dependencies
-The application has only been tested in macOS, but should be cross-platform compatible.
+The application is actively developed in macOS, but is cross-platform compatible.
 The app requires Python 3.6 or later (Python 2 is no longer supported).
 To check if you have Python 3.6 installed, open up a window in Terminal (macOS), Command Prompt (Windows), or a command line shell of your choice, and run `python --version`.
 If the return is `Python 3.6.x`, you are good to go.
 If the return is `Python 2.x.x`, you will need to install Python 3.6.
 Check out the instructions [here](https://realpython.com/installing-python/) for how to install Python 3.6 on your system.

 Project dependencies can be viewed in the [`requirements.txt`](requirements.txt) file.